We see a future where there is no waste, only resources. Where people, communities and the environment are valued and respected.

 - committed to social and environmental justice.

-We see a future where there is no waste, only resources.
-Where people, communities and the environment are valued and respected.
-Through our charitable work and our membership organisations we are on the frontline, helping to make that future happen.
+CRNS operates as the ‘voice of the sector’ striving to obtain a responsible circular economy here in Scotland.
 We raise awareness of reuse, repair and recycle and represent community reuse and recycling organisations across Scotland on issues of sustainable community resource management, acting as the authoritative voice on these issues.